 - In June’s ending inventory, there were 80 servings of pasta but only 40 servings of sauce.
 Why is this number uneven?

 - Ingredients are expiring and getting tossed out

 - Ingredients are being spilled or thrown away on accident

 - There’s poor measuring and portion control in the kitchen

 You can see why calculating your recipe cost is an important way to see what’s happening in your restaurant, and can give you important clues for troubleshooting problems.

 Once you’ve calculated your food costs and investigated any anomalies or issues, you’re on the path to better controlling them.
 There are hundreds – if not thousands – of ways you can go about reducing your costs and boosting your profits.

 Let’s discuss some of the most common approaches: menu engineering, reducing food waste, and optimizing your staff.

-One of the best ways to control food cost is menu engineering.
+One of the best ways to control food costs is menu engineering.
 This process involves evaluating which items on your menu fall into each of these four categories, then acting accordingly:

 - Stars: High popularity and high profitability.
 They’re called stars for a reason – you want as many of these as possible on your menu.